mido/mido/docs/meta_event_types.rst

 text            string          ''
 ==============  ==============  ========

-General "Text" Meta Message.
+General "Text" Meta Event.
 Can be used for any text based data.

 copyright (0x02)